eprbell/rp2/CONTRIBUTING.md

 Feel free to submit pull requests.
 Please follow these practices:
 - follow the [PEP 8](https://www.python.org/dev/peps/pep-0008/) coding standard and use `make reformat` before pushing;
 - add [unit tests](test/) for any new code;
-- make sure your code doesn't cause new issues with `make check lint typecheck`;
+- make sure your code doesn't cause new issues with `make check typecheck lint`;
 - ensure your commits are atomic (one feature per commit);
 - write a clear log message for your commits.